furthestgoose/Weather-CLI-App/README.md

 1. Clone the repository or download the `weather.dart` file.
 2. Make sure you have Dart installed on your system.
 If not, you can download and install it from the [Dart website](https://dart.dev/get-dart).
 3. Install dependencies by running `pub get` in your terminal within the directory containing the `weather.dart` file.
-4. Create a `.env` file in the same directory as `weather.dart` and add your WeatherAPI key as follows:
+4. Create a `.env` file in the same directory as `weather.dart` and add your [WeatherAPI.com](https://www.weatherapi.com/) key as follows:
 ```
 API_KEY=your_weather_api_key
 ```